-When making this estimate it is not expected that the Appointed Actuary will necessarily assess the financial condition of each reinsurer.
+When making this estimate, the Appointed Actuary will not necessarily assess the financial condition of each reinsurer.
 However, the existence of any of the following situations and the actions taken should be described:

 - a dispute has arisen with a reinsurer; - a reinsurance collectible is significantly overdue; - the reinsurer has a history of not settling accounts promptly; - the reinsurer is known to have been the subject of regulatory restrictions in its home jurisdiction; or - the reinsurer has a poor credit rating.